cube-soft/cube.pdf/Applications/Editor/Readme.md

     - Fix to use associated file icon.
     - Add a keyboard shortcut of Ctrl+Q that exits the application.
 * 2018/10/25 version 0.5.1β
-    - Add menu of "Insertion details".
+    - Add menu of "Insert at other position".
     - Fix to insert PDF pages from another process by Drag&Drop operation.
     - Fix to insert image files (PNG, JPEG, BMP) as PDF pages.
     - Fix to confirm the owner password when opening All encrypted files.